Poll: Tight Senate Primary Race Between Ed Markey, Joe Kennedy

 While Kennedy, a fourth-term congressman and descendant of one of the country’s most influential political families, had since held frontrunner status throughout his campaign, recent missteps have occurred at a critical point in the election, where voting for the September 1 primary begins as early as next week through mail-in ballots.

-As the Boston Herald reported, Kennedy last weekend accused Markey of being absent from towns that no longer exist, and he recently released an anti-establishment ad that quickly backfired on him because of his own establishment ties within his family.
+As the Boston Herald reported, Kennedy last weekend mistakenly accused Markey of being absent from towns that no longer exist, and he recently released an anti-establishment ad that quickly backfired on him because of his own establishment ties within his family.

 Markey, for his part, has made up for lost ground by securing high-profile endorsements such as that of his colleague, Sen. Elizabeth Warren (D-MA); Senate Minority Leader Chuck Schumer (D-NY); the Boston Globe editorial board; “Squad” member and cosponsor — alongside Markey — of the failed Green New Deal, Rep. Alexandria Ocasio-Cortez (D-NY); and election mega-donor and climate change activist Tom Steyer.